jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Note to the Reader

-This book mixes Aristotle's Poetics, with Hegelian dialetics.
-Which just means I used storytelling to better understand our history, politics, and civilization.

-Thus there's lots of videos and and story references.
-I think videos make points hit-home more too.
-However, please don't let your imagination run too wild with
+This book uses lots of videos and story references.
+I found familiar stories a more natural way to explain philosophy and politics.

 Keep in mind, you'll have to press play on the videos and turn the sound on/off for the GIFs.
 And of course, in all cases, all due credit goes to the media's owners.

-Also note, I've finished writing this book, but I'm still getting reader feedback.
-If you like to contribute your thoughts on anything, you can [email here](mailto:techvolution@outlook.com).
-I haven't sent this to an editor yet for the final proofread.
-If you spot any grammatical errors, it would be helpful if you send a quick note.
-I'd especially appreciate knowing where the writing gets slow or if the videos are too many.

-Lastly, all browsers have "reader" modes.
-Some miss chapter headings on this website for some reason (I'm working on figuring out why) and also disable videos/GIFs.
-So if you like reader modes, I put a link labeled "Reader Mode" in the caption so you can tap and watch the videos.
+Internet browsers reader modes disable videos.
+If you use that feature, I put a link called "Reader Mode" in the caption so you can still watch the media content.

 Thanks for reading.
 I hope you enjoy.